The Very Highest Quality Coins...

 Value

 It is difficult to know how many may have escaped the melting pot.
 We have noticed a number of these coins being offered elsewhere recently.
-Because the Birmingham Mint recently (March 2003) went into liquidation after 209 years in business, it is possible that this has caused a small batch of them to find their way onto the market; if so, then prices may rise when the current batch gets absorbed.
+Because the Birmingham Mint went into liquidation in March 2003 after 209 years in business, it is possible that this has caused a small batch of them to find their way onto the market; if so, then prices may rise when the current batch gets absorbed.

 We may regret selling these if we see these coins selling for ten times the price in a few years.